manxzo/Project-1/README.md

 1. Classic Joker - Adds a x4 multiplier.
 2. Red Rage Joker - If the winning hand contains atleast 3 red cards the add 20 points per red card.
-3. Half Joker - If your winning hand has less than 3 cards add x10 to the multiplier.
+3. Half Joker - If your winning hand has 3 or less cards add x15 to the multiplier.
-4. Gigachad Joker - If your played hand is a straight, all cards in the winning hand have the points of the highest card.
+4. Gigachad Joker - If your played hand is a Straight or Full House, for each card in the winning hand add the value of the highest card.
-5. Toilet Joker - If your played hand is a Flush, add x6 to the multiplier.
+5. Toilet Joker - If your played hand is a Flush or Straight Flush or Royal Flush, add x10 to the multiplier.
 6. Knightly Joker - If your winning hand contains face cards(Including Ace), all winning cards are worth 21 points.
 7. Ghastly Joker - If you are in a Boss Round, `x1.5` your final multiplier value.
 8. Dogg Joker - All cards take the value of the 'highest' card in your entire hand.
 (Not just the played hand)